mitchlloyd/ember-autosave/readme.md

 Thanks
 ------

-* Thanks to @nhemsley for making the debounce method context aware.
+* Thanks to [nhemsley](https://github.com/nhemsley) for making the debounce method context aware.
-* Thanks to @tim-evans for [an example of how to immediately update models if they are not being saved](https://gist.github.com/tim-evans/5783095).
+* Thanks to [tim-evans](https://github.com/tim-evans) for [an example of how to immediately update models if they are not being saved](https://gist.github.com/tim-evans/5783095).